 The many government inquiries held in previous years, and recommendations that follow them, have shown that the system's attempts at reform have been tinkering around the edges and have not come close to providing the positive outcomes expected in 2023.
-This is why we recommend not improvements, but transformation.
+The changes have been tantamount to renovating the kitchen within the Titanic, which is heading in the wrong direction.
+Even though it may not be easier, we need to change the direction of Titanic in order that Australia meets its international obligations to be a fully inclusive education system by 2030.
+This is why we recommend not tinkering, but systemic transformation below.

-We urge the Australian Government to adopt our recommendations suggested below, which are inspired by Inclusive Education Canada's, Advancing Inclusive Education document on the Keys to transformational change in public education systems, May 2017.
-They are based on the need to mutually reinforce actions at all levels with all stakeholders - the early childhood classroom, ECEC, district and government level.
-These suggestions are not meant to be seen as prescriptive but rather a helpful stimulus to the Australian Government to finds its own route to transformation using the Strategy.
+We urge the Productivity Commission to adopt our recommendations suggested below, which are inspired by the Inclusive Education Canada's (world leader in inclusive education), Advancing Inclusive Education document on the Keys to transformational change in public education systems, May 2017.
+They are based on the need to mutually reinforce actions at all levels with all stakeholders - from the early childhood service to the school classroom, and government level.
+These suggestions are not meant to be seen as prescriptive but rather a helpful stimulus to the Productivity Commission to find its own route to transformation.